anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

   - **Certification programs**: Define the requirement for certification programs for both VNFs and NFVI.
   - **Test framework**:  Provide test suites to allow compliance, certification, and verification of VNFs and NFVI against the defined set of profiles.
 Part of the framework is also developing a reference implementation of the defined profiles (with the defined configurations0 to be used as a reference for compliance, certification, and verification of NFVI and VNFs.

+## 1.4	Relations to other industry projects
+(clarify ETSI discussion re: what part of ETSI NFVi arch) Software Stack Model (Abstracted)

+## 1.5	How this document works
+How to engage with it
+How the model links to reference

+## 1.6	What this document is not covering
+Separate document w/labels/artifacts
+Not part of model but will be applicable to architecture

+## 1.7	Bogo-Meter
+A carefully chosen “Bogo-Meter” rating at the beginning of each chapter indicates the completeness and maturity each chapter’s content, at a glance.

+## 1.8	Roadmap
+What’s next in further releases/what’s the backlog and priority roadmap